-The XR16M752/XR68M752 (M752) integrates the functions of 2 enhanced 16C550 Universal Asynchronous Receiver and Transmitter (UART).
-Each UART is independently controlled having its own set of device configuration registers.
+The XR20M1172 integrates a selectable IC/SPI bus interface with an enhanced two-channel Universal Asynchronous Receiver and Transmitter (UART).
 The configuration registers set is 16550 UART compatible for control, status and data transfer.
-Additionally, each UART channel has 64-bytes of transmit and receive FIFOs, automatic RTS/CTS hardware flow control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger levels, infrared encoder and decoder (IrDA ver 1.0), programmable fractional baud rate generator with a prescaler of divide by 1 or 4, and data rate up to 16 Mbps with 4X sampling clock rate.
-The XR16M752 is a 1.62V to 3.63V device.
-The M752 is fabricated with an advanced CMOS process.
+Additionally, each channel of the XR20M1172 has 64-bytes of transmit and receive FIFOs, automatic RTS/CTS hardware flow control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger levels, infrared encoder and decoder (IrDA 1.0 and 1.1), programmable fractional baud rate generator with a prescaler of divide by 1 or 4, and data rate up to 16 Mbps with 4X sampling clock rate.
+The XR20M1172 is a 1.62V to 3.63V device.
+The XR20M1172 is fabricated with an advanced CMOS process.